Objectives of the Study

 TDS food list

-The study covered majority of food consumed by the Hong Kong population, in which a TDS food list containing 150 different food items was developed, based on the food consumption data of the FCS.
+The study covered majority of food consumed by the Hong Kong population, in which a TDS food list containing 150 different food items was developed, based on the food consumption data of the Hong Kong Population-based Food Consumption Survey (FCS).
 The FCS was a survey on 5,008 Hong Kong people aged 20-84 using two non-consecutive 24-hour dietary intake (24-hr recall) questionnaires supplemented by a food frequency questionnaire, and revealed that over 1,400 food items were consumed by the Hong Kong people.
 Foods were selected according to the following criteria: (a) food commonly consumed by the population; and (b) food that is likely to contain high concentration of concerned substances even its consumption is low.

 Sampling and Food Preparation